ros2/ros2_documentation/source/Troubleshooting.rst

 ^^^^^^^^^^^^^

 The ``ros1_bridge`` in its current form requires 4Gb of free RAM to compile.
-If you don't have that amount of RAM available it's suggested to use ``AMENT_IGNORE`` in that folder and skip its compilation.
+If you don't have that amount of RAM available it's suggested to use ``COLCON_IGNORE`` in that folder and skip its compilation.

 Multiple host interference
 ^^^^^^^^^^^^^^^^^^^^^^^^^^